What Is Matcha? Everything You Need To Know

 What Is Matcha?

 Matcha is a type of green tea that is ground into a fine powder.
-Instead of being steeped, it is whisked directly into hot water and creates a frothy and rich warm drink.
+Instead of being steeped, it is whisked directly into hot water, creating a frothy and rich warm drink.

-It has become more universally popular in recent years due to its potential health benefits, but it is part of the ancient Japanese tea ceremony tradition.
+It has gained more widespread popularity in recent years due to its potential health benefits, yet it is also deeply rooted in the ancient Japanese tea ceremony tradition.

-It is made from specially grown tea leaves that are shaded from the sun for several weeks prior to harvesting and then stone-ground into a fine powder.
-Now it is used in various drinks, such as green tea lattes, and boba tea, and even desserts like cookies and ice cream.
+It is made from specially grown tea leaves that are shaded from the sun for several weeks before harvesting and then stone-ground into a fine powder.
+Now it is used in various drinks, such as green tea lattes and boba tea, and even desserts like cookies and ice cream.

 Matcha contains high levels of antioxidants, vitamins, and minerals, making it a beneficial addition to any health-conscious diet.
 It is also said to boost energy levels and increase focus and concentration when consumed in moderation.